KevinOfCathay/FSAM-C-code/README.md

 In header file "randompoint.h", there is an function called quadratic which can be used to generate some points, and each point follows f(x) = x^2 + N(mean, sigma).

 To run the program, you only need to call the Loop function in "boosting.h"

+**Note** in order to do the splitting properly, you need to sort the data first.
+I skipped this procejure because the points are already in an ascent order.